 Ways need to be found to process, store or extract the additional Time Series viewpoint.

-Time Series Data are cross-cutting tradtional applications and go from social media to infrastructure monitoring and predictive analytics to IoT sensor machine anomaly detection and forecasting.
+Time Series Data are cross-cutting tradtional applications and go from social media to infrastructure monitoring and predictive analytics over IoT sensor machine anomaly detection forecasting downto wearable sensor tracking for healthcare use cases.

 All Time Series applications use cases can bring plenty of enterprise value and show the necessity that enterprises start thinking about Time Series Data, its storage and utlization.